 Wonder if a Mekong Delta day tour is worth it?
 Read this!

 I arrived in Ho Chi Minh City on a national holiday weekend.
 It was Reunification Day in Vietnam and International Workers’ Day.
 Although I am very interested in Vietnamese history, my arrival on Reunification Day was not intentional.
 I was drawn to this country after watching the musical, Miss Saigon.
-One of the best memories of my trip was the Mekong Delta day tour I took with a local insider that I accidentally found via Inspitrip.
+One of the best memories of my trip was the Mekong Delta non-touristy tour I took with a local insider that I accidentally found via Inspitrip.

 Meet my Local Insider